Exploring Optimal Transport for Event-Level Anomaly Detection at the Large Hadron Collider: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Katy Craig and Tianji Cai for useful conversations about optimal transport, and Tianji Cai for sharing her kNN classification code.
+We would also like to thank Gregor Kasieczka, Cristiano Fanelli, Thomas G. Rizzo, and Michael Peskin for useful discussions.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 JNH was supported by the National Science Foundation under Grant No. NSF PHY-1748958 and by the Gordon and Betty Moore Foundation through Grant No. GBMF7392.
 NC was supported by the Department of Energy under Grant No.~DE-SC0011702.

 \begin{appendix}